What is hybrid breast augmentation or reconstruction?

 Post-mastectomy reconstruction leaves a very thin tissue cover and breast fat grafting is almost always advantageous in these situations to give better coverage of the breast implant.

-Who is hybrid breast augmentation not useful in?
+Who is hybrid breast augmentation or reconstruction not useful in?

 People with adequate coverage for their breast implant